 Genetically Modified Fish

-The company AquaBounty submitted a proposal to the USDA for approval for AquaAdvantage Salmon in 2010.
+The Center for Food Safety reports that around the world as many as 35 different species of fish are being genetically engineered.
+USDA approved AquaAdvantage Salmon in 2015.
 The fish have been engineered to grow at two times the rate of non-modified salmon.
-To avoid cross contaminating non-modified salmon with GM stock, the company states they will render these fish sterile, however, about 30 percent fail to demonstrate complete sterilization at this time.
+To avoid cross contaminating non-modified salmon with GM stock, the company states they will render these fish sterile.
+However, about 30 percent fail to demonstrate complete sterilization at this time.